 The Chase Freedom is a card you can keep for a lifetime.
 New cardmembers can also earn $150 bonus cash by spending $500 in the first three months.

 You earn 5% back on the first $1,500 spent on rotating quarterly bonus categories.
 Some of the bonus categories include gas stations, supermarkets, and Chase Pay mobile wallet payments.
 All non-bonus purchases earn an unlimited 1% back.
 Note that you must activate each quarterly spend through your Chase account (usually an email will be sent to the cardholder).

 Maximizing the 5% bonus means you get $150 in purchase rewards each year plus everything you earn at the standard 1% back rate.

 This card is part of the Chase Ultimate Rewards program.
 Although many consider the Chase Freedom as a cash back credit card, your rewards points are also redeemable for award travel, gift cards, and Amazon.com points.
 Your points are worth one cent each for each redemption option.

 Once you achieve a 740 credit score, you can qualify for the Chase Sapphire Preferred which is one of the best travel credit cards because your points are worth 25% more when redeemed for travel.
-It currently comes with a great 60,000 sign-up bonus after new cardholders spend $4,000 in their first 3 months of account opening.
 Another good option is the Capital One Venture.
-Read this post to compare the Chase and Capital One credit cards.
+Read this post to compare the Chase Sapphire Preferred vs Capital One Venture Rewards.

 Getting your first credit card is an exciting time.
 Picking one of these cards can provide rewards and benefits that match that excitement level.
 All of us have different financial situations, but getting a card without an annual fee makes your first credit card a free and easy way to improve your credit and qualify for better credit options in the future.